cujoai/nflua/doc/lib.md

 Returns a string that defines the current state of control socket `control`, as described below:

 * `"ready"`: socket can be used to send commands.
+* `"sending"`: socket shall be used to send the remaining of the current command.
 * `"waiting"`: socket shall be used to start receiving a reply.
 * `"receiving"`: socket shall be used to receive the remains of a reply.
 * `"failed"`: socket shall be closed due to faulty communication using the underlying protocol.